 In 2017, a business case was submitted to the Ministry of Education to downsize Roseland and receive renewal monies to replace a large section of the building.
-The nearly \$5 million in funding was approved by the Ministry and the GECDSB was able to reduce empty spaces, while also renovating the front of the building and making it accessible and upgrading it into a 21st century working and learning environment.
+The nearly \$5 million in funding was approved by the Ministry and the

+GECDSB was able to reduce empty spaces, while also renovating the front of the building and making it accessible and upgrading it into a 21st century working and learning environment.
 It must be noted that the boundary for Roseland is very disjointed.
 Another elementary school, McWilliam, is in the middle of the Roseland boundary.
 A boundary adjustment may be a possible solution to the under and over capacity issues in the surrounding area.
 Again, much like Glenwood and Southwood, Roseland also had an influx in the summer of 2018 of 50 more students than expected and has continued to grow.
-Roseland is currently operating over 125% utilization rate and a large new apartment development is being built on the border of the school property.
-Currently, Roseland requires four portables with one being added in 2021-2022.
+Roseland is currently operating over 113% utilization rate and a large new apartment development is being built on the border of the school property.
+Currently, Roseland requires four portables.

 Talbot Trail Public School opened in September 2006, relieving capacity issues at a number of South Windsor Schools.
 By September 2008, continued enrolment pressures resulted in the addition of seven portables on site.
 Trustees approved a motion that saw the adjustment of the school's boundary with some students being redirected to Southwood and Roseland Schools.
-It provided much needed relief to the enrolment pressures at Talbot Trail, although seven portables remain on site at the present time.
+It provided much needed relief to the enrolment pressures at Talbot Trail, although eight portables remain on site at the present time.
 The adjoining new residential neighbourhoods are reaching build-out, yet enrolment projections indicate that the school may still continue with an increase in enrolment.
 Recently, it was brought to our attention that some rezoning of the fields to residential has taken place in the area, thus resulting in the continued increase in population because of new development.
 Close monitoring of the situation will continue.
-Further, a recent business case for an addition to Talbot Trail was submitted to the Ministry of Education.

-With Northwood, Bellewood, Talbot Trail, Roseland, Glenwood, and Southwood having seven, four, seven, four, and two portables respectively on site, the green space for the students had to be modified.
+With Northwood, Bellewood, Talbot Trail, Roseland, Glenwood, Southwood, and Central having seven, two, seven, four, four, one and one portables respectively on site, the green space for the students had to be modified.
 Some of these capacity issues have been addressed.
 Creative changes in boundaries or programs were necessary to fill the schools that once had surplus space in order to decrease the portables on the other sites.
-The boundary adjustment with Central and Bellewood occurred and relief for Bellewood has been evident each year with a decrease of six portables.
+The boundary adjustment with Central and Bellewood occurred and relief for Bellewood has been evident each year with a decrease of eight portables.
 Glenwood was under capacity in the past, however its population continues to grow and is now over capacity.
 McWilliam and/or Campbell, based on proximity and surplus space, may also be part of a solution as we continue to monitor the situation at Roseland.
 Lastly, we will await the avenues that may be possible to attain funding for potential additions in the future that may be part of the solution to the over capacity of some of our schools and as mentioned, an eight room addition to Northwood has already been approved.
+A business case for an addition to Glenwood and Roseland has been submitted this year and we will await the decision.